-- Always check insulin labels before administration (see Warnings and Piecautions (5.4)). - Inspect visually for particulate matter and discoloration.
-Only use TRESIBA® if the solution appears clear and coloriess. - Train patients on proper use and injection technique before initiating TRESIEA®.
-Training reduces the risk of administration errors such as needle sticks and incomplete dosing. - Inject TRESIBA® subcutaneously into the thigh, upper arm, or abdomen. - Rotate injection sites within the same region from one injection to the next to reduce the risk of lipodystrophy [see Adverse Reactions (6.1)]. - .
-DO NOT administer TRESIBA® intravenously, intramuscularly or in an insulin infusion pump. - .
-DO NOT dilute or mix TRESIBA® with any other insulin products or solutions. - DO NOT transfer TRESIBA® from the TRESIBA® pen into a syringe for administration (see Warnings and Precautions (5:4)).
+- Always check insulin labels before administration (see Warnings and Precautions (5.4)). - Inspect visually for particulate matter and discoloration.
+Only use TRESIBA® if the solution appears clear and colorless. - Inject TRESIBA® subcutaneously into the thigh, upper arm, or abdomen. - Rotale injection sites within the same region from one injection to the next to reduce the risk of lipodystrophy [see Adverse Reactions (6.1)]. - Use TRESIBA® with caution in patients with visual impairment that may rely on audible clicks to dial their dose. - DO NOT administer TRESIBA® intravenously or in an insulin infusion pump. - DO NOT dilute or mix TRESIBAw with any other insulin products or solutions. - DO NOT transfer TRESIBA® from the TRESIBA® pen into a syringe for administration [see Warnings and Precautions (5.4)].